YandongZheng/scITDG/README.md

 #### Display Heatmap with Gene Expression Trajectories and Functional Enrichment Analysis

-Additionally, scITDG can perform gene enrichment analysis for each pattern by setting show.term = TRUE, using [clusterProfiler](https://yulab-smu.top/biomedical-knowledge-mining-book/).
+Additionally, scITDG can perform gene enrichment analysis for each pattern by setting `show.term = TRUE`, using [clusterProfiler](https://yulab-smu.top/biomedical-knowledge-mining-book/).
 Before this, you need to load species-specific gene annotation packages from Bioconductor (e.g., org.Hs.eg.db for human, org.Mm.eg.db for mouse, org.Dm.eg.db for Drosophila).
 Packages for other species can be loaded accordingly from [Bioconductor](https://bioconductor.org/packages/release/BiocViews.html#___OrgDb).

 ```R